bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Then again, I mean, at this point, you kind of...
 Well, is that right?

-Sjors Provoost : 00:19:17

-But how are

 Aaron van Wirdum: 00:19:18

-they going to make money?
 There's sort of different levels of trust, like you're sort of trusting the hardware, but then, like the miners can't cheat on their own and the hardware, well, the hardware can cheat on its own, I guess.

 Sjors Provoost : 00:19:30

-Well, I guess if they want to move to drive chase they'd move away from the hardware.
+Well, I guess if they want to move to drivechains they'd move away from the hardware.

 Aaron van Wirdum: 00:19:33